Position

 • Proven experience as an Editor or similar role.

-• Exceptional proofreading and editing skills.
+• Exceptional grammar, punctuation, and spelling skills.

 Is becoming a Editor a good career path?